JacobGeorge761/CustomerChurn_XGB/README.md

 ## 📁 Files

-- `Churn_XGBoost.ipynb` – Main notebook containing the full pipeline
+- `TelcoCustomerChurnXGB.ipynb` – Main notebook containing the full pipeline
-- `churn.csv` – Sample dataset used for training and evaluation
+- `Telco_customer_churn.xlsx` – Sample dataset used for training and evaluation

 ## 🧪 Technologies Used